-- Problem Solving & Modelling Task (10 pages, 2000 words) - Examination (2hrs, simple & complex familiar, complex unfamiliar, technology permitted and technology free)
+- Problem Solving and Modelling Task (10 pages, 2000 words) - Examination (90mins, simple and complex familiar, complex unfamiliar, technology permitted and technology free)

-YEAR 10 SPECIALIST MATHEMATICS
+YEAR 10 - PREPARATION FOR SPECIALIST MATHEMATICS

 This is an elective subject.
-Year 10 Specialist Mathematics develops the foundation to be successful in Mathematical Methods and Specialist Mathematics in Year 11 and 12.
+Preparation for Specialist Mathematics develops the foundation to be successful in Mathematical Methods and Specialist Mathematics in Year 11 and 12.
 Students who succeed in this course are well equipped to cope with the demands of Specialist Mathematics in Year 11.
 Students looking to university entrance in the fields of engineering, finance and computer science are required to have completed senior Specialist Mathematics.
-Students who have demonstrated a very high ability in Year 9 Mathematics are well placed to cope with the demands of this subject and should be enrolled in Year 10 Mathematics Advanced.
+Students who have demonstrated a very high ability in Year 9 Mathematics are well placed to cope with the demands of Preparation for Specialist Mathematics and should also be enrolled in Preparation for Mathematical Methods.

-Year 10 Specialist Mathematics is a course that develops the capacity in many high level mathematical concepts.
+Preparation for Specialist Mathematics is a course that develops the capacity in many high level mathematical concepts.
 The proficiency strands: understanding, fluency, problem-solving and reasoning, are an integral part of mathematics content across the content strands of combinatorics, vectors, proofs, matrices and calculus.
 The proficiencies reinforce the significance of working mathematically within the content and describe how the content is explored or developed.
 They provide the language to build in the developmental aspects of the learning of specialist mathematical realms.